-Have you ever faced the situation when the day comes to an end, but you still haven’t finished the text that you have planned for today?
-You can blame yourself, the fate, your client, or a house elf.
-Butin fact, most of such undone tasks lies in the lack of focus.
+Have you ever faced a situation when the day comes to an end, but you still haven’t finished the text that you have planned for today?
+You can blame yourself, your fate, your client, or a house elf.
+But in fact, most of such undone tasks lie in the lack of focus.

 Nowadays, it is a great deal to focus on one